yxsh-uwu/yxsh-uwu/README.md

 # Hi, I'm Yash

-**Final-year CS-AI student** passionate about building AI-driven and impactful tech solutions.
+**Final-year CS-AI & DS student** passionate about building AI-driven and impactful tech solutions.
 I primarily code in **Python** and **C++**, with additional experience in **JavaScript**, **TypeScript**, **Java**, and tools like **Postman**.

 ---